OuterHavenLLC/App/README.md

 * A new content creation tool (represented by a + button at the bottom-right corner when signed in) creates a central hub where many of the common content types may be created from.
 * The Mail Service is now integrated and fully operational.
 * Administrators now have a Control Panel to configure the app's core attributes, public events, core media variables, and search lists.
+* App Statistics have been revamped, and are now more granular than ever with new daily, monthly, and annual totals now taken into account.
 * Developers now have a Card for viewing app documentation, guides, downloads, and accessing the Developer Group Chat. (coming soon...)

 ## 1.2: Democracy